oracle-livelabs/developer/oci-devops-cicd-helm-ci/helm-deployment/helm-deployment.md

 Expire-Date: 0
 ```

-1. Setup a strong passphrase for the key.Use the same passphrase enter during the resource manager actions.
+1. Set up a strong passphrase for the key.
+Use the same passphrase enter during the resource manager's actions.

 ```java
 $ passphrase="AStrongPassword@198"